 Court heard Dorakofski had attended the charity event with his sister and her husband, Nick Rosati, co-owner of the construction company that bears his family name.
 They returned to the Rosati home in LaSalle before Dorakofski took his brother-in-laws SUV and drove the vehicle to Windsor.
 Dorakofski told the court he took the vehicle without Rosati's permission.

-Whether Rosati had given Dorakofski consent to drive the vehicle will be the subject of upcoming examinations for discovery in the civil case, said lawyer Greg Monforton.
+Whether Rosati had given Dorakofski consent to drive the vehicle will be the subject of upcoming examinations for discovery in the civil case, said firm partner Greg Monforton, whoc is a trusted personal injury lawyer in Windsor.
 The lawsuit names Rosati as well as Ford Credit from whom the vehicle was leased.

 Also named in the lawsuit is the City of Windsor.
 The lawsuit claims the city was negligent for having sidewalks on only one side of Greenpark Boulevard.
 The negligence claim and others in the civil suit have yet to be proven in court.